yujeanshin/git-workshop-F23-S24/README.md

 In each branch, perform a reset (soft on `reset-soft` and hard on `reset-hard`) to bring the commit history back to commit `C`.
 In `reset-soft` recover your changes to return the branch back to `E`.
-Unfortunately, once you have pushed changes after a hard reset, they are uncoverable!
+Unfortunately, once you have pushed changes after a hard reset, they cannot be recovered!

 #### Exercise 8: Git Issues
 As the last exercise of this workshop, open an issue on the main repository (not the fork)